processone/docs.ejabberd.im/content/admin/configuration/modules.md

 listed services will be offered in addition to those announced automatically.

- -   **host**: *Host* The host name or IPv4 address the STUN/TURN service is listening on.
-For non-TLS services, it’s recommended to specify an IPv4 address (to avoid additional DNS lookup latency on the client side).
-For TLS services, the host name (or possible IPv4 address) should match the certificate.
+ -   **host**: *Host* The hostname or IP address the STUN/TURN service is listening on.
+For non-TLS services, it’s recommended to specify an IP address (to avoid additional DNS lookup latency on the client side).
+For TLS services, the hostname (or IP address) should match the certificate.
 Specifying the *host* option is mandatory.

  -   **port**: *1..65535* The port number the STUN/TURN service is listening on.
 The default port number is 3478 for non-TLS services